Top 5 health benefits of turkey

 2. Good source of B vitamins

-Turkey meat is a useful contributor of the B group of vitamins including vitamin B3, B6 and B12.
-We need these vitamins for energy production, for brain function and for the formation of red blood cells.
+Turkey meat is a useful contributor of the B group of vitamins, including vitamins B3, B6 and B12.
+We need these vitamins for energy production, brain and nerve function and for the formation of red blood cells.
+If you experience high levels of stress, are fatigued or have recently noticed muscle weakness, you may be low in these vitamins.

 3. Good source of minerals

 Rich in selenium, zinc, phosphorus and iron, turkey meat makes a useful inclusion to support thyroid function, immunity, bone health and energy production.
-The darker cuts of meat like the leg and thigh are richer in certain minerals, such as iron.
+The darker cuts of meat such as the leg and thigh are richer in certain minerals, such as iron, making it a great option for women and girls of reproductive age.

 4. Low in fat

-Unsurprisingly, poultry meat is packed with “fast twitch’’ muscle for short bursts of energy like flapping the wings and scurrying away from predators.
-This is why poultry meat has very little fat, and most of what it does have, being found in and just below the skin.
+Poultry meat is packed with “fast-twitch’’ muscle for short bursts of energy – things like flapping the wings and evading predators.
+This is why poultry meat has very little fat, and most of what it does have is found in and just below the skin.

-Fat does play an important part in a healthy diet and it helps keep meat moist, succulent and full of flavour.
+Fat plays an important role in a healthy diet and in cooking – it helps keep meat moist, succulent and full of flavour.
 The fat in turkey meat is largely of the favourable unsaturated variety, with only a third being saturated.
-The exact amount of fat will, however, depend on how the bird was fed, with some plant-based feeds promoting a higher poly-unsaturated (omega-3 fatty acid) contribution.
+The exact amount of fat will depend on how the bird was fed, with some plant-based feeds promoting a higher polyunsaturated fat contribution.

-How we cook turkey meat will also impact how fat it is, strips of fattier meat, like bacon, are often added to the leanest parts of the turkey to help offset dryness during cooking.
-This will of course influence fat levels and potentially increase saturated fat levels.
+How we cook turkey meat will also have an impact: strips of fattier meat, like bacon, are often added to the leanest parts of the turkey to help offset dryness during cooking.
+This will of course influence fat levels, increasing saturated fat and potentially also increasing salt levels.

 5. May support heart health

-Turkey’s low fat, high protein and broad micronutrient contribution are all reasons why including it in your diet may be beneficial for heart health.
+Turkey’s low fat, high protein and broad micronutrient contribution are all reasons why it may be beneficial for your health, including heart health.
 One large observational study of females reported higher intakes of poultry and fish were associated with a lower risk of coronary artery disease.
-Furthermore, it would seem that replacing a serving of red meat with a poultry one reduced cardiovascular risk by 19%.
+Furthermore, there is some evidence that replacing a serving of red meat with one of poultry may reduce cardiovascular risk by an estimated 19%.

 Is turkey safe for everyone?

-A popular Christmas and Thanksgiving roast, unless you have an allergy to turkey it is recognised as safe for most people.
-Allergy is rare but may affect both children and adults.
-Secondary poultry meat allergy may also occur and may relate to a sensitisation to serum albumins which are present in muscle tissue and egg yolk.
-Chicken and turkey are reported to be highly cross reactive.
+Unless you have an allergy to turkey it is recognised as safe.
+Allergy is rare but may affect children or adults.
+Secondary poultry meat allergy may also occur and may relate to a sensitivity to serum albumins, which are present in muscle tissue and egg yolk.
+Chicken and turkey are reported to be highly cross-reactive.

-Processed varieties or fresh turkey, which has been brined before roasting, may be high in salt and possibly additives and flavour enhancers.
-It’s worth checking labels or recipes if you follow a low salt diet.
+Processed varieties, or fresh turkey that has been brined before roasting, may be high in salt and possibly additives and flavour enhancers.
+It’s worth checking labels or recipes if you have been advised to follow a low-salt diet.

 Healthy turkey recipes